Branded Mayhem is now 8gnc.io, the agency arm of BMC (Branded Mayhem Collective LLC)

 4. Your competitors are outproducing you and winning attention

-You do not need a content engine (yet) if:
+You don't need one (yet) if:

-1. You are still figuring out your product
+1. You're still figuring out your product

 2. You have no idea who your audience is